Tag Archive | how to attract butterflies

 Close inspection revealed several orange caterpillars with purplish stripes and black bristly projections.
 Then more appeared, wave after wave, as the older ones matured and crawled away to pupate.
 I would not have thought that a plant this small could sustain more than 40 caterpillars over a few short months.
 But it did, although some chrysalises have succumbed to a fungal disease.
 Recently I noticed more small caterpillars, even though we’ve already had a light frost.

-Thank goodness, I thought, because this garden isn’t large enough for this vigorous vine.
-These caterpillars and their voracious appetites will help keep this young plant in bounds.
-The plan is to dig it up and to transplant it to a bigger garden, when I move.
-I’ll remove all that I see, or they will take over the neighbors’ gardens as well.
+Thank goodness, I thought, because this Charlotte NC garden isn’t large enough for this vigorous vine.
+These caterpillars and their voracious appetites help keep this young plant in bounds.
+The plan is to dig it up and to transplant it to a bigger garden when I move.
+All of it will be removed, or it will take over the neighbors’ gardens as well.
+The vines had no trouble growing under the sidewalk and emerging several feet on the other side.

 Life Cycle of the Gulf Fritillary Butterfly